All Episodes

 We need the right to make mistakes.

-Medicine isn't about curing, it's about caring.
+Medicine isn't about curing.

 You never can.

-And still, when you take the treatment, you have to see what happens.
+You can be the world's biggest expert on that specialty or disease, and still, when you take the treatment, you have to see what happens.

-And every now and then, not the hoped for reaction occurs.
+And every now and then, not the hoped-for reaction occurs.

-Well, huge numbers of times it doesn't.
+Well, huge numbers of time it doesn't.

 And that's a good plug for being healthy.